How to try VR for free on iPhone and Android

 Watch sporting events live

 If you're a keen sports fan, you can use your VR headset to enjoy some of the world's biggest sporting events.
 The NextVR app is home to highlights that you can jump right inside of.
-Download the app and you'll be able to catch Wimbledon highlights from centre court, all from your very own courtside seat.
-If you're not a big tennis fan, there's football highlights staring some of the biggest teams in the world, and a selection of boxing bouts.
+Download the app and you'll be able to catch Wimbledon matches from centre court, all from your very own courtside seat.
+If you're not a big tennis fan, you can tune in to the latest football highlights staring some of the biggest teams in the world.

 As virtual reality content gets increasingly popular, we expect to see more live sporting events broadcast to VR platforms.